Taylor is one of the most well-known and trusted acoustic and electric guitar-based brands in El Cajon, California.

 More specifically, all the 200 series guitars and lower are made in Mexico whole the 300 series and other higher-numbered guitar series are all made in America, including the custom ones.

-The best Taylor guitars are the ones that are made in America since the California-made guitars are made with a solid top, bottom, and sides that give a guitar more depth in tone and good ranges.
+The best acoustic guitars by Taylor are the ones that are made in America since the California-made guitars are made with a solid top, bottom, and sides that give a guitar more depth in tone and good ranges.

 There are also more body shapes and wood varieties available in the California-made acoustic guitars.